neuml/txtai/docs/workflow/task.md

 ::: txtai.workflow.Task.__init__

+## Multi-action task concurrency

+The default processing mode is to run actions sequentially.
+Multiprocessing support is already built in at a number of levels.
+Any of the GPU models will maximize GPU utilization for example and even in CPU mode, concurrency is utilized.
+But there are still use cases for task action concurrency.
+For example, if the system has multiple GPUs, the task runs external sequential code, or the task has a large number of I/O tasks.

+In addition to sequential processing, multi-action tasks can run either multithreaded or with multiple processes.
+The advantages of each approach are discussed below.

+- *multithreading* - no overhead of creating separate processes or pickling data.
+But Python can only execute a single thread due the GIL, so this approach won't help with CPU bound actions.
+This method works well with I/O bound actions and GPU actions.

+- *multiprocessing* - separate subprocesses are created and data is exchanged via pickling.
+This method can fully utilize all CPU cores since each process runs independently.
+This method works well with CPU bound actions.

+More information on multiprocessing can be found in the [Python documentation](https://docs.python.org/3/library/multiprocessing.html).

 ## Multi-action task merges

 Multi-action tasks will generate parallel outputs for the input data.
 The task output can be merged together in a couple different ways.